arthurdick/term-to-svg/README.md

 ## Configuration

 To customize the output, you can create your own executable script.
-The default configuration is a public constant within the `TerminalToSvgConverter` class.
+The default configuration is available as a public constant in the `ArthurDick\TermToSvg\Config` class.

 Example custom script: